JuleTwelkemeier/Final_project_ironhack/README.md

 ## Business problem statement
 How can RYDES identify the highest potential leads to increase lead conversion and ultimately revenue?

+## Objective
+Providing predictive lead scoring so that the sales team can focus on the leads that are most likely to convert which in turn leads to increased revenue for RYDES.
+The dataset used comes from the CRM system Hubspot.

+TBD:
+Providing a list of businesses which are according to the lead scoring would be likely to convert.

 ## Tools